mohamadrezakoohkan/Jetpush/README.md

 >  Also fully compatible with GitHub and GitLab runners

 ## Installation
 1. Clone the repo:
     https://github.com/mohamadrezakoohkan/Jetpush
-2. Change directory to `Jetpush`: cd Jetpush
+2. Change directory to `Jetpush`:
+    cd Jetpush
 3. Install jetpush:
    ./jetpush install
 > This line will create an executable refrence in /usr/local/bin, Then you can directly call jetpush everywhere
-4. Go to your xcode project directory: cd mySample
+4. Go to your xcode project directory:
+    cd mySample
 5. Open xcode:
     open mySample.xcworkspace
-6. In the project setting select your target, then open Signing & Capabilities And turn on `Automatically manage signing`
+6. In the project setting select your target, then open Signing & Capabilities And turn on:
+    `Automatically manage signing`
-7. Back too `Terminal` and initialize `jetpush-config.env` using: jetpush init
+7. Back too `Terminal` and initialize `jetpush-config.env` using:
+    jetpush init
 8. Open `jetpush-config.env` and fill the configurations as need.
     PROJECT=""
     WORKSPACE="mySample.xcworkspace"
     SCHEME="mySample"
     CONFIGURATION="Release" # Or Debug, ...
     EXPORT_OPTIONS="ExportOptions.plist" # You can name your export-options whatever you like
 > If you have xcworkspace just include WORKSPACE
-9. Run jetpush in terminal to see the magic jetpush
+9. Run jetpush in terminal to see the magic
+    jetpush

 ## Contact